Depakote Sprinkle Capsules

 Monitoring: Drug Plasma Concentration

-Since Depakote may interact with concurrently administered drugs which are capable of enzyme induction, periodic plasma concentration determinations of valproate and concomitant drugs are recommended during the early course of therapy [see DRUG INTERACTIONS].
+Since valproate may interact with concurrently administered drugs which are capable of enzyme induction, periodic plasma concentration determinations of valproate and concomitant drugs are recommended during the early course of therapy [see DRUG INTERACTIONS].

-Effect on Ketone and Thyroid function Tests
+Effect On Ketone And Thyroid Function Tests

 Valproate is partially eliminated in the urine as a keto-metabolite which may lead to a false interpretation of the urine ketone test.

-Effect on HIV and CMV Viruses Replication
+Effect On HIV And CMV Viruses Replication

 There are in vitro studies that suggest valproate stimulates the replication of the HIV and CMV viruses under certain experimental conditions.
 The clinical consequence, if any, is not known.
 Additionally, the relevance of these in vitro findings is uncertain for patients receiving maximally suppressive antiretroviral therapy.
 Nevertheless, these data should be borne in mind when interpreting the results from regular monitoring of the viral load in HIV infected patients receiving valproate or when following CMV infected patients clinically.